HomeFundingsEventsArticlesJournal Impact Factor

 Eligibility

 Only United States small business concerns (SBCs), as defined by the Small Business Administration (SBA), are eligible to submit applications.
-Each application must include a formal collaboration with a nonprofit research institution.
+Non-domestic entities, including foreign organizations and non-domestic components of U.S. organizations, are not eligible to apply.
+Each STTR project must include a formal collaboration with a nonprofit research institution, such as a university.

 Application Process